Get a quote on Business Insurance

 - Make less than $5 million in sales

 What are the best business insurance providers for LLCs?

+To get an accurate business insurance coverage quote for your LLC, be sure to speak with a registered insurance agent, broker, or business insurance carrier.
 Below we’ve highlighted some of our most reputable business insurance partners, who we’ve evaluated based on multiple factors, including their financial strength, pricing, and customer service.

 |Provider||General Liability||Professional Liability||Business Owner's Policy|

 When considering an insurance provider for your LLC, you should also make sure to pay attention to three major factors:

 The financial strength of the company.
 Insurance claims are paid out of the money that an insurance company has available, so you’ll want to choose a company that has enough money to pay for potential claims.
 Major insurance carrier rating agencies, including AM Best, Fitch, Moody’s, and Standard & Poor’s provide letter grades evaluating the financial strength of insurance companies.
 Generally, it is safest to choose from insurance companies with ‘A’ ratings.

 Pricing.
 Different companies have different models for pricing risks.
 You may find differences in premium rates for similar coverages from different insurance carriers.
 No insurer will have the cheapest rates all of the time, so it is worthwhile to shop around or work with an insurance broker to compare quotes.